Lewes – All Saints, Friars Walk

 The parishes of St Nicholas, St-Peter-the-Less and Holy Trinity, amalgamated with All Saints after the Reformation (Horsfield, Lewes I p211), were all poor and as the church was in bad condition (ibid I pp283-84), it was decided in 1805 to rebuild it (WSRO Ep II/27/25).
 The architect was A Wilds senior (Colvin 4th ed p1119) before he moved to Brighton.
 To the retained tower he attached a nave of utilitarian brick with two tiers of windows and inside there are galleries on thin iron columns and a plain coved plaster ceiling.
 When built, it had a shallow three-sided east end (WSRO Ep II/27/127).
 Such a church found little favour with the Victorians, though in 1872 B Ingelow reseated it (BN 22 p513) at a cost of £800 (KD 1899).
-As the first part of a projected replacement, in 1883 W Bassett-Smith and E (image) J Munt designed a chancel of flint with lower transepts and the first bay of a new nave (BN 44 p489).
-Their work, which cost £3500 (KD 1899),has geometrical tracery and lancets and makes no concession to Wildss work.
+As the first part of a projected replacement, in 1883 W Bassett-Smith and E J Munt designed a chancel of flint with lower transepts and the first bay of a new nave (BN 44 p489).
+Their work, which cost £3500 (KD 1899), has geometrical tracery and lancets and makes no concession to Wilds’s work.
 Inside, the big moulded chancel and transept arches are equally assertive.
-Nothing more was built except vestries of 1899 to the south by W Bassett-Smith, this time with his son C A Bassett-Smith (CDG 61).
+Nothing more was built except in 1899 when W Bassett-Smith returned to add vestries to the south, this time with his son C A Bassett-Smith (CDG 61).

 In use until 1975 (CCC), the church has now been adapted as an arts and community centre.
 The stage is in the curtained-off chancel and the nave has become the auditorium, which has been redecorated with the gallery fronts in light blue.
 The area at the west end beneath the gallery has been partitioned off to provide cloakrooms etc.